NANCY SESSOMS, E-RYT 500, OWNER

 Nancy believes that each class belongs to the participant.
 She cultivates an atmosphere where each individual is challenged, yet comfortable, in his or her poses.
 She understands that every person is unique and that there are many reasons for participating in yoga.
 Whether it is to improve one’s overall health, for socialization, or to find those pockets of tranquility in a busy life, she is there to help guide you along your path as you discover yoga’s healing powers and what it means to you.

 As a third-generation scoliotic child, with a moderate “S” curve, Nancy started floor exercise early in her life to keep her back and body strong.
 After running track in high school and continuing on for several decades thereafter, she found that her maturing body yearned for a physical workout program without the repetitive impact to her spine.
-After consulting with Dr. Fishman, she has added several poses to her daily practice which have been shown to reduce pain and improve the scoliotic curves.
+After consulting with Dr. Fishman, she added several poses to her daily practice which have improved the thoracic scoliotic curve.

 Having been diagnosed with osteoporosis, another personal purpose for yoga has surfaced.
 Since yoga has been proven to slow or reverse the effects of bone loss, she enrolled in Dr. Fishman's second study in mid-January 2020 and has practiced the 11 poses (plus savasana) almost every day.
 After one year of practicing Dr. Fishman’s 12 poses her scan showed improvement!
 Osteoporosis downgraded to osteopenia!!!
 After 2 years even BETTER!
 For details, go to "Bone Health" under the "Classes" tab.

 Aside from the proven physical benefits of yoga, she embraces yoga as a lifestyle and believes in its efficacy to find one’s stillness and peace within.